Andy Najar: Return to D.C. United

-After being released by LAFC, Najar went full circle by trying out with former club D.C.
-United in the hopes of making it back to first-team competition.
-After a six-week trial period, the Black-and-Red signed him to a one-year deal with an option for two more years.
-On 17 April 2021, Najar made his first appearance for United since returning, coming on in the 88th minute in the 2–1 win over New York City FC.
-Najar scored his first MLS goal since his return on 8 August, in a 2–1 win over CF Montréal.
+After being released by LAFC, Najar returned to former club D.C.
+United for a six-week trial period.
+The Black-and-Red signed him to a one-year deal with an option for two more years.
+On 17 April 2021, Najar came on in the 88th minute in the 2–1 win over New York City FC.
+Najar scored his first MLS goal since his return on 8 August in a 2–1 win over CF Montréal.

+The club exercised Najar’s options thus keeping him at the club for 2 more years.
+He was instrumental in then head coach Hernan Losada and Wayne Rooney’s defenses, sometimes playing as a right wingback and sometimes as a center back alongside Fred Brilliant, Steve Birnbaum, Hines-Ike and Donovan Pines.
+His dribbling skills and positive carries often opened up scoring opportunities for United.
+Many fans were accepting of the decision to release him due to injuries and the want of a rebuild, but he will always be remembered as a legend for the black and red at both RFK and Buzzard Point.

+Olimpia

+In January 2024, Najar joined Liga Nacional de Honduras club Olimpia on a one-year deal.

+Nashville SC

+On 16 January 2025, Najar returned to Major League Soccer, joining Nashville SC on a one-year deal.

 International career

-On 6 April 2011, Najar formally announced that he would play for the Honduras national team, choosing his birth nation rather than wait to be eligible to represent the United States, where he had yet to receive citizenship.
-He made his first appearance for Honduras on 3 September 2011, against Colombia entering in the 67th minute.
+On 6 April 2011, Najar formally announced that he would play for the Honduras national team, choosing his birth nation over the United States, from which he had yet to receive citizenship.
+He made his first appearance for Honduras on 3 September 2011 against Colombia, entering in the 67th minute.

-Najar was called up to compete for the Honduras U23 national team in the 2012 Olympics.
+Najar was called up to the Honduras U23 national team in the 2012 Olympics.

-On 21 July 2013, Najar scored his first international goal for Honduras in the knockout stages of the 2013 CONCACAF Gold Cup vs Costa Rica.
-Najar's game-winner in the 1–0 victory saw Honduras advance to the semi-finals of the tournament.
+On 21 July 2013, Najar scored his first international goal for Honduras in the knockout stages of the 2013 CONCACAF Gold Cup vs Costa Rica in a 1–0 victory that advanced Honduras to the semi-finals.

+In June 2025, Najar announced that he would retire from the national team following the 2026 FIFA World Cup qualifiers, or potentially after the 2026 FIFA World Cup.

+His final game was on 18 November 2025, when Honduras drew with Costa Rica in San José, eliminating them from the 2026 World Cup.